-What Can a Handyman Do in Lane in Lane County, Oregon?
+What Can a Handyman Do Without a License in Lane in Lane County, Oregon?

 In Oregon, most paid "handyman" work that involves improving real property generally requires an Oregon Construction Contractors Board (CCB) contractor license/registration—there is a narrow “casual labor” exemption commonly tied to very small/limited work.
 Separate state trade licenses are required for electrical and plumbing work (and many HVAC-related activities), and permits can still be required even if you are otherwise exempt from CCB.
 In Lane County/Lane-area jobs, you typically deal with CCB (state), BCD permits (state building code via local building departments), plus any city business license rules where the jobsite is located.